WatchOutNewsAgency/wona.github.com/_posts/2018-10-09-conversation-with-mr-rc-bhargava.md

 It has become a culture because the people felt the need to become competitive since Japan was totally ruined after the war.
 Japanese people have a great amount of self-respect.
 They are very patriotic.
 They commit ‘harakiri’ which is a ritual in which they kill themselves if they seem to lose faith.
 After the war, the Japanese actually lost faith and had no other way to regain it.
 The only way to become competitive again was through economic activities.
 They decided that if they become the most powerful economy, then they could regain faith which is actually what happened.
 Japan is a highly respected country not because of their military might, but their economic might.
 If India wants to grow faster, we’ve got to stop distrusting each other and start to work as a team.

-**So we wanted to ask you about research in general in so at least in the institute's we've seen including the IITs research is improving a lot in the last decade or so, but yet research remains to be this kind of thing that academicians pursuing in their academia, so it's kind of unpacked and the idea of Industry oriented research, the way it happened in the US or in Europe in countries.
-That is kind of lacking though.**
+**Research in Indian institutes, including the IITs, has been improving a lot in the last decade or so, but yet there remains this perception that research is this thing that academicians pursue in their ivory towers, you know, that it's often unrelated to required real world or commercial applications.
+The idea of industry-oriented research, the way it happens in the US or in European countries is kind of lacking?**

 You want to do research because you want to develop new and better products and technologies, which give customers a better experience.
 If you do that, then you expect that your company will grow and become more profitable.